dylansnyk-org/juice-shop-workshop/README.md

 ## Level 1 - Accelerate understanding

-Start with asking for more information around a particular recommended fix:
+Start with asking for more information around a particular recommended fix.

 ```
 Assess the breakability of upgrading the multer dependency to fix it's critical severity vulnerability.
 ```

-Assuming the response is positive, let's try fixing it:
+Assuming the response is positive, let's try fixing it.
 ```
 Yes, proceed with the upgrade.
 ```